logo

 evmstate:format="decimal" />

-• evmstate:selector is a 4‑byte hex selector as a string with a 0x prefix.
+• evmstate:selector is a 4‑byte hex selector as a string with 0x prefix.

-• evmstate:returns is an ABI type string describing the return type.
+• evmstate:returns is an ABI type string describing the return type (see below for supported return types).

-• The renderer MUST call the contract using the provided selector and decode using the given type.
+The renderer MUST call the contract using the given selector and decode using the specified type.

-If both evmstate:call and evmstate:selector are present, the renderer MUST prefer evmstate:call and MAY treat evmstate:selector as an error.
+• If both evmstate:call and evmstate:selector are present for a single binding, the renderer MUST prefer evmstate:call and MAY treat the presence of selector as an error.

 Target location (single binding)

-A single binding can either target the element's text content or one of its attributes:
+A single binding can write either to the element’s text content or to one of its attributes.

 <Notional